Blog>Cost Guides>How much does lawn aeration cost?

 Hollow Tine

-Hollow-tine aeration is a kind of aeration that removes soil plugs and materials from the ground to increase the oxygen in the soil and allow water to get to the roots of the grass better.
+Hollow tine aeration is a kind of aeration that removes soil plugs and materials from the ground to increase the oxygen in the soil and allow water to get to the roots of the grass better.

 This is usually achieved using machinery, although you could also use a hollow fork.
 After the soil plugs have been removed, they’re usually collected and cleared away.

 Fracture Tine

-Fracture-tine aeration is a kind of aeration that breaks up sub-surface thatch and roots in order to create little channels that penetrate beneath the surface of the ground.
-Normally this is done by puncturing the earth with small blades.
+Fracture tine aeration is a kind of aeration that breaks up sub-surface thatch and roots to create small channels that penetrate beneath the surface of the ground.

 See the tradespeople we've checked and recommend for your job